DataFire/Integrations/integrations/generated/azure_redis/README.md

   * type `string`: Resource type.

 ### RedisLinkedServerWithPropertiesList
-* RedisLinkedServerWithPropertiesList `object`: List of linked servers (with properites) of a Redis cache.
+* RedisLinkedServerWithPropertiesList `object`: List of linked servers (with properties) of a Redis cache.
   * nextLink `string`: Link for next set.
-  * value `array`: List of linked servers (with properites) of a Redis cache.
+  * value `array`: List of linked servers (with properties) of a Redis cache.
     * items [RedisLinkedServerWithProperties](#redislinkedserverwithproperties)

 ### RedisListResult
 * RedisListResult `object`: The response of list Redis operation.
-  * nextLink `string`: Link for next set of locations.
+  * nextLink `string`: Link for next page of results.
   * value `array`: List of Redis cache instances.
     * items [RedisResource](#redisresource)